trueprint/redux-standard-actions/README.md

 Returns an object mapping action types to Flux Standard Action creators.

-The keys of this object are camel-cased from the keys in `actionsMap`.
+The keys of this object are camel-cased from the keys in `actionsMap`; the values are the action creators.

-`actionsMap` is an optional object with action types as keys, and payload creators as values. `actionTypes` is an optional list of positional arguments that are action type strings, and will use the identity payload creator
+`actionsMap` is an optional object with action types as keys, and payload creators as values. `actionTypes` is an optional list of positional arguments that are action type strings; these action types will use the identity payload creator.

-**There's currently no support for specifying any `metaCreator` with this syntax.**
+**There's currently no support for specifying any `metaCreator` with this syntax (though it would be easy to add).**

 ```js
 const { actionOne, actionTwo, actionThree } = makeActionCreators({